Joe’s Weather Blog: It won’t rain all weekend (but it may feel that way)

 Tonight: A chance of early AM storms moving through.
 The severe weather risk is still questionable with these storms but strong winds would be the issue, if any overnight.
 Lows in the 70s.
 Breezy as well.

 Tomorrow: Lots of clouds with occasional rain/storms.
 There will be lulls for several hours at a time it looks like.
-Not as hit with highs in the 80° range.
-Stronger storm risks may develop in the afternoon from KC southwards, but that will be determined by what happens earlier in the day, if anything.
+Not as hot with highs in the 80° range.
+Stronger storm risks may develop in the afternoon from Kansas City southwards, but that will be determined by what happens earlier in the day, if anything.

 +++++++++++++++++++++++++++++++++++++++++++++++++